teslamotors/light-show/README.md

 - The LightShow folder must contain 2 files:
   - "lightshow.fseq"
   - "lightshow.mp3" or "lightshow.wav" (wav is recommended)
-- Must be formatted as exFAT, FAT 32 (for Windows), MS-DOS FAT (for Mac), ext3, or ext4.
+- Must be formatted as exFAT, FAT32 (for Windows), MS-DOS FAT (for Mac), ext3, or ext4.
 NTFS is currently not supported.
 - Must **not** contain a base-level TeslaCam folder.
 - Must **not** contain any map update or firmware update files.
 ### Running the custom light show on a vehicle